Introduction

 Three of the top five genes in cluster 1, Pcsk1 (proprotein convertase PC1), Gal (neuropeptide and member of the corticotropin-releasing factor family) and Ucn2 (Urocortin-2) were reported in the meta-analysis by Roet et al. (2011).
 Galanin is expressed by neural progenitor cells, promotes neuronal differentiation in the subventricular zone and is involved in oligodendrocyte survival.

-A well-known oligodendrocyte and Schwann gene associated with myelin, CNP (2-3-cyclic nucleotide 3-phosphodiesterase), was high in OEC cluster 1 in addition to the cytokine Il11 (Interleukin 11) that is secreted by astrocytes and enhances oligodendrocyte survival, maturation and myelin formation.
+A well-known oligodendrocyte and Schwann gene associated with myelin, Cnp (2-3-cyclic nucleotide 3-phosphodiesterase), was high in OEC cluster 1 in addition to the cytokine Il11 (Interleukin 11) that is secreted by astrocytes and enhances oligodendrocyte survival, maturation and myelin formation.
 The chondroitin sulfate proteoglycan Versican (Vcan) is another top gene expressed by astrocytes and oligodendrocyte progenitor cells.

 Many of the genes and pathways that characterize cluster 1 are involved in nervous system development and axon regeneration (Atf3, Btc, Gap43, Ngfr p75, Bdnf, Pcsk1), and are found in other glia (Suppl.
-Table 2).
+Table 3).
 Interestingly, after nerve injury, Atf3 (cyclic AMP-dependent transcription factor 3) is upregulated by Schwann cells in the degenerating distal nerve stump and downregulated after axon regeneration is complete (Hunt et al., 2004).
 Btc (Betacellulin), part of the Epidermal growth factor (Egf) family and a ligand for Egfr, also is expressed by Schwann cells after nerve injury in a pattern similar to that of Atf3, as is Brain-derived neurotrophic factor (Bdnf).
 In addition, the proprotein convertase PC1 (Pcsk1) cleaves pro-Bdnf into its active form in Schwann cells and therefore also contributes to axon outgrowth.
-Together, the OECs in cluster 1 secrete a number of important growth factors associated with regeneration, including a novel one, Atf3, reported here.
+Together, the OECs in cluster 1 secrete a number of important growth factors associated with regeneration, including a novel one, Atf3, reported here (Suppl.
+Table 3).

 Cluster 2 represents a distinctive proliferative OEC subtype